 (to follow the tutorial please use: Agisoft Metashape Professional 1.7.x)

-The MicaSense Altum dataset used in this tutorial can be downloaded from MicaSense web-site:
+The MicaSense Altum dataset can be downloaded from MicaSense web-site:

 Metashape Pro can automatically sort out those calibration images to the special camera folder in the Workspace pane if the image meta-data says that the images are for calibration.
 The images will be disabled automatically (not to be used in actual processing).

-If there is no such information in the image meta-data, the calibration images will be detected automatically at the next step or they can be manually arranged to a camera folder for calibration images in the Workspace pane, if custom reflectance panel is used for the calibration.
+If there is no such information in the image meta-data, the calibration images will be detected automatically at the next step or they can be manually arranged to a camera folder for calibration images in the Workspace pane if a custom reflectance panel is used for the calibration.

 If you don't have a CSV file with calibration information, you can input calibration values manually at the next step.
-If you own MicaSense radiometric panel, you can request the corresponding CSV file from MicaSense directly: https://www.micasense.com/prv
+If you own MicaSense radiometric panel, you can request the corresponding CSV file from MicaSense directly.

-3. Input reflectance (albedo) values of the calibration panel for the bands.
+Input reflectance (albedo) values of the calibration panel for the bands

 Open Align Photos dialog from the Workflow menu and use the following parameters: